shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 ## Design of the commands

 **NOTE**: All the below steps are executed as root user, to execute as sudo user.
-Please add `sudo` infront of all the commands.
+Please add `sudo` before all commands.

 ### keadm debug  --help